ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

     The `StatefulSet` above is pretty much like [the one you made for the MariaDB server of the Ghost platform](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%203%20-%20MariaDB%20database%20server.md#mariadb-statefulset).
 The differences are essentially in the values set and the environment variables used, and more in particular in the containers' declarations:

     - `template.spec.containers`\
-      Two containers are set in a sidecar configuration within the pod.
+      Two containers are set in a sidecar configuration within the pod:

       - Container `server`\
         Holds the PostgreSQL server instance.